rlivingsus/misc/AllBooks.md

 - Simpson, Joe: Touching the Void
 - Sinek, Simon: Together is Better: A little book of Inspiration ; Find your WHy; Leaders eat Last; The Infinite Game
 - Singer, PW & August Cole: Burn-In: A Novel of the Real Robotic Revolution & Ghost Fleet
 - Singh, Simon: Fermats Enigma
+- Skomal, Greg: Chasing Shadows, My Life Tracking the Great White Shark
 - Slater, Tracy: The Good Shufu
 - Slim, Viscount: Defeat into Victory
 - Slineni, Haemin?: The things you can see only when you slow down